Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a new study published in The Lancet, a team of experts at the Union Hospital of Tongji Medical University (Wuhan) used a genetically modified virus to inject directly into the patient's body.
 This virus will find T cells and program them to attack cancer cells without the need for intervention outside the body.

-In a phase 1 trial, the team treated four patients with multiple myeloma — the second most common type of blood cancer — with a single injection.
+In a phase 1 trial, the team treated four patients with multiple myeloma – the second most common type of blood cancer – with a single injection.
 The treatment took just 72 hours, rather than the 3-6 weeks of traditional CAR-T therapy.
-After a 2-month follow-up, two patients achieved strict complete remission (the tumor lesions disappeared), and the other two achieved partial remission (the tumor shrank after 28 days).
+After a two-month follow-up, two patients achieved strict complete remission (the tumor lesions disappeared), and the other two achieved partial remission (the tumor shrank after 28 days).

-A Chinese social media platform specializing in cell therapy called it a “milestone” in the field and said that if tested on a larger scale, the technology could completely change the current “custom medicine” model.
+A Chinese social media platform specializing in cell therapy called it “a milestone” in the field and said that if tested on a larger scale, the technology could completely change the current “custom medicine” model.

 baotintuc.vn